 “If you start to bump the bottom, start reeling faster,” he said.
 “If you get hung up in that current, your boat starts pushing downcurrent and you’ll snap it off.”

 DO pay close attention to boat positioning, relevant to what the flow tells you.

 “This is is a water-reader’s (scenario); you have to let your boat show you where the current breaks are,” Zaldain said.
 “If you set up in the current, eventually, it will push you into the breaks, into the eddies.
 At that time you’re looking for the underwater structure — the actual current breaks.

 “You don’t always visually see the eddies.
 You can use your eyes, but also use your boat because that fast current pushes you out of the way and it ends up swirling you in some of the current.
 Let the natural sweep of the current position your boat, so you’re not fighting the current the whole time.”

 DON’T get discouraged with bycatch.
 Yesterday, Zaldain’s largemouth and smallmouth catches were interrupted by striped bass, blue catfish, drum and white bass.

-“I saw seagulls, pelicans and terns diving on shad that were 5-6 inches long, so everything is eating up there,” Zaldain said.
+“I saw seagulls, pelicans and terns diving on shad that were 5 to 6 inches long, so everything is eating up there,” Zaldain said.
 “Predators set up where the baitfish are washing down.
 Everything feeds through there."

 Zaldain surely would have preferred to avoid wasting time with 20 drum and several line-sliming catfish, but these and other bycatch species rub elbows with largemouth and smallmouth bass.
 Make enough casts and you’ll get a bait in front of the right ones.

 In 2011, Davy Hite notched his eighth Elite win at the Wilson tailrace.
-The potential for another championship swims here.
+The potential for another big event lives here.
 If someone can diligently follow the dos and don’ts, a massive sack of Pickwick bass could be holding in the next current seam.